appdotnet/api-spec/content/docs/resources/message/index.md

     <tr>
         <td><code>id</code></td>
         <td>string</td>
-        <td>Primary identifier for a message.
+        <td>Primary identifier for a Message.
 This will be an integer, but it is always expressed as a string to avoid limitations with the way JavaScript integers are expressed.</td>
     </tr>
     <tr>
         <td><code>channel_id</code></td>
         <td>string</td>
-        <td>The id of the channel this message belongs to.
+        <td>The id of the <a href="/docs/resources/channel/">Channel</a> this Message belongs to.
 This will be an integer, but it is always expressed as a string to avoid limitations with the way JavaScript integers are expressed.</td>
     </tr>
     <tr>
         <td><code>user</code></td>
         <td>object</td>
-        <td>This is an embedded version of the <a href='/docs/resources/user/'>User</a> object. <b>Note:</b> In certain cases (e.g., when a user
-                account has been deleted), this key may be omitted.</td>
+        <td>This is an embedded version of the <a href='/docs/resources/user/'>User</a> object. <em>In certain cases (e.g., when a user account has been deleted), this key may be omitted.</em></td>
     </tr>
     <tr>
         <td><code>created_at</code></td>
         <td>string</td>
-        <td>The time at which the message was create in <a href='http://en.wikipedia.org/wiki/ISO_8601'>ISO 8601</a> format.</td>
+        <td>The time at which the Message was create in <a href='http://en.wikipedia.org/wiki/ISO_8601'>ISO 8601</a> format.</td>
     </tr>
     <tr>
         <td><code>text</code></td>
         <td>string</td>
-        <td>User supplied text of the message.</td>
+        <td>User supplied text of the Message.</td>
     </tr>
     <tr>
         <td><code>html</code></td>
         <td>string</td>
-        <td>Server-generated annotated HTML rendering of message text.</td>
+        <td>Server-generated annotated HTML rendering of Message text.</td>
     </tr>
     <tr>
         <td><code>source</code></td>